Lisa-5/chirper/README.md

 This is the Laravel tutorial for microblogging call Chirper.

-There is a known bug when sending chirp notifications.
+Currently, there is a bug that needs fixing when sending chirp notifications.

 __________________________________________________________